Kokonte: Preparation

 The basics of cooking konkonte begins with getting the cassava from the farm or from the nearest market.
 Cassava is one of the most widely eaten staples across Ghana because it is relatively cheap.
 One can buy relatively little of the flour and have enough for a whole family.
-It is this same cassava that is combined with plantain to prepare the local Ghanaian dish known as fufu (pronounced by some as Fufuo).
+It is this same cassava that is combined with plantain to prepare the Ghanaian dish known as fufu.

 Pre-cooking

 To get edible cassava, the plant must first be peeled.
 The peel can be used to feed livestock or used as manure to fertilize the farm yard (if a farmer).
 The edible cassava is then washed.
 It is cut into chips.
 These cassava chips are usually dried in the sun, then ground at a mill into powder.

 There are a couple of ways to dry cassava chips.
 In Ghana, some farmers have what is termed in Twi as apa, which simply refers to a kind of booth made of palm fronds on which farmers place their harvested maize.
 This booth is intentionally made over the locally made type of kitchen called muka.
 This is done so that the smoke coming out of the firewood dries the maize, in this case the cassava chips.
 This method of drying gives the cassava chips a blackened appearance which affects the overall appearance of the final product— the prepared and cooked konkonte.
 The best method, though, is the natural way - drying the cassava chips in direct sunlight by spreading them over a drying tray usually made of a wood or aluminium big enough to spread the chips on.

 One noteworthy fact is that, when the undried cassava chips are left unattended for enough time, they will start developing a form of brownish-like algae on the surfaces.
 After developing this fungus, the appearance of the final dish will be affected.
 Thus it is recommended that the chips are dried while they are fresh to retain the whitish nature of the final dish.
 However, many believe the browning of the chips also adds to overall taste of the konkonte.

 To convert the dried chips into powder, it is pounded in a mortar and pestle, or taken to the mill to be ground.
 This gives the final product that will be cooked by adding water, kneading it on the fire until cooked, then you have your konkonte dish.